COMP3340-2024-GP11/CLIP/README.md

 --work-dir output/resnet18_flowers_bs128
 ```

-After training, you use the following command to test the model
+After training, you use the following command to test the model (as I have modified configs/__base__/datasets/flowers.py, the testing will still be done on the original data)

 ```
 python tools/test.py configs/tinyvit/resnet/resnet18_flowers_bs128.py output/resnet18_flowers_bs128/epoch_200.pth --out output/resnet18_flowers_bs128/test.pkl